alx-sch/miniRT/README.md

 ---

+## Introduction to Ray Tracing

+Ray tracing is a rendering technique that simulates the way light interacts with objects to create realistic images.
+Here, algorithms compute the color of each pixel by figuring out where the light came from for that pixel: By tracing the path of individual rays of light as they bounce off surfaces, it can produce highly detailed reflections, shadows, and global illumination. [¹](#footnote1)

+This method was widely used in early computer graphics —think of those iconic shiny spheres in 1980s renders— but it became less common due to its high computational cost.
+However, with advancements in hardware, ray tracing is experiencing a renaissance in applications like real-time gaming, CGI, and architectural visualization. [¹](#footnote1)

+This project, **miniRT**, aims to build a simple yet functional ray tracer from scratch in C, exploring the fundamentals of vector calculations and rendering.

+---

 ## Ray-Object Intersection

 This section outlines the mathematical approach to detecting intersections between rays and various geometric objects.
 While this [overview document](https://github.com/josephcheel/42-MiniRT/blob/87dd9a09ded69ea9fbc0ae50bf085517908b9f85/Resources/Math/Intersection%20points%20calculations.pdf) was not directly used for deriving all the mathematical formulations and functions presented here, it provides an excellent summary of the fundamental concepts and calculations.